callistaenterprise/k8s-tutorial/README.md

  `kubectl describe service quotes-service`

-* SSH into one of the worker nodes, using the CoreOS-Kluster app menu, and target the service rest endpoint:
+* SSH into one of the worker nodes, using the Kube-Kluster app menu, and target the service rest endpoint:

 `curl <IP.address.of.service>:9090/quote`